-- b.
-The state will develop an algorithm to determine the amount of an enrollee's annual required contribution and will notify the MCO and ESP of this amount.
-The MCO and ESP must bill for, and collect, the required enrollee contribution. - c.
-Enrollees must be given the opportunity to pay their required contribution in equal monthly installments. - 36.
+- 34. Required Enrollee Participation in a POWER Account.
+HIP enrollees are required to help fund the \$1,100 deductible by contributing to a POWER Account.
+Contributions will be determined based on the enrollee's family income, so that POWER account contributions when added to other payments made by the enrollee's family to CHIP, Medicaid or Hoosier Healthwise will not exceed five percent of an enrollee's gross annual family income.
+Enrollee contributions will be reduced by the amounts of employer or non-profit contributions made to the POWER account on behalf of the enrollee. - a.
+The maximum POWER Account contribution for enrollees at or below 100 percent FPL will be no more than two percent of income. - b.
+The state will develop an algorithm to determine the amount of an enrollee's annual required contribution and will notify the MCO of this amount.
+The MCO must bill for, and collect, the required enrollee contribution. - c.
+Enrollees must be given the opportunity to pay their required contribution in equal monthly installments. - 35.
 Enrollee POWER Account Contributions.
 The state will notify new enrollees of POWER Account contribution requirements at the same time the state informs new enrollees that they have been found "conditionally eligible." - a.
 Initial Enrollee Contribution.
-The first installment will be due 60 days after the enrollee is enrolled into an MCO or ESP, and may not exceed one-twelfth (1/12) of the enrollee's total required annual POWER Account contribution.
+The first installment will be due 60 days after the enrollee is enrolled into an MCO, and may not exceed one-twelfth (1/12) of the enrollee's total required annual POWER Account contribution.
 HIP coverage will not begin until the first day of the coverage month after the first POWER Account contribution installment is received, or, if payment is made by check, the check clears.

-The MCO or ESP must notify the state within 5 to 30 days after an enrollee's first POWER Account contribution installment has been received.
+The MCO must notify the state within 5 to 30 days after an enrollee's first POWER Account contribution installment has been received. - b.

-- b.
 Ongoing Monthly POWER Account Contributions.
 In families with two enrolled individuals, each enrollee will have their own POWER Account.
-However, the total of both enrollees' POWER Account contributions cannot exceed the total POWER Account contribution that applies to the family's annual household income as specified in paragraph 35(a). - c.
+However, the total of both enrollees' POWER Account contributions cannot exceed the total POWER Account contribution that applies to the family's annual household income as specified in paragraph 34(a). - c.
 Recalculation of Enrollee POWER Account Contribution Amount.
 At the end of each coverage term and after the enrollee has been determined eligible for another coverage term, the enrollee's POWER Account contribution may need to be recalculated for the new coverage term, based on changes in the enrollee's annual household income identified at the time of redetermination.

-The state will notify the MCO or ESP of the enrollee's POWER Account contribution for the new coverage term, and within 60 days, the MCO or ESP will:
+The state will notify the MCO of the enrollee's POWER Account contribution for the new coverage term, and within 60 days, the MCO or ESP will:

 - i.
-Reduce the enrollee's POWER Account contribution for the new coverage term by the amount of the enrollee's POWER Account balance that was carried forward as calculated in paragraph 42(c); - ii.
+Reduce the enrollee's POWER Account contribution for the new coverage term by the amount of the enrollee's POWER Account balance that was carried forward as calculated in paragraph 41(c); - ii.
 Notify the enrollee of this roll-over amount, as well as the new amount to be billed to the enrollee in equal monthly installments in the new coverage term; and - iii.
-Reconcile any overpayments or underpayments made by the enrollee as a result of the overlapping timeframes of monthly payments and recalculation of new contribution amounts for the new coverage term.

-37. State POWER Account Contributions.

-- a.
-The state will fund any gap between a non-ESP enrollee's annual required POWER Account contribution and the \$1,100 deductible.
-The state will make its entire contribution to the POWER Account promptly after receiving notice from the MCO that the enrollee's first POWER Account contribution has been received and processed. - b.
-The state may choose whether or not to fund the gap between an ESP enrollee's annual required POWER Account contribution and the \$1,100 deductible, following requirements addressed in paragraph 25.
+Reconcile any overpayments or underpayments made by the enrollee as a result of the overlapping timeframes of monthly payments and recalculation of new contribution amounts for the new coverage term. - 36.
+State POWER Account Contributions.
+The state will fund any gap between an enrollee's annual required POWER Account contribution and the \$1,100 deductible.
+The state will make its entire contribution to the POWER Account promptly after receiving notice from the MCO that the enrollee's first POWER Account contribution has been received and processed.

-38. "Up -Front" POWER Account Contribution by MCO or ESP.
+37. "Up -Front" POWER Account Contribution by MCO.